Home

 10. I have a lot to offer.
 The lessons I’ve learned through divorce would probably bless anyone who got to know me.
 Yes, I’ve been wounded and need the church, but I’ve also discovered that the church needs me just as much.

-Divorce List, Copyright 2005, by Debbie Carsten of Divorce Help For Christian Women
+Divorce List by Debbie Lee Nicodem, founder of Divorce Help for Christian Women and author of "Detoured by Divorce"

-Having your marriage collapse is rough, so it's important to find good Christian support for divorce.
+On a different note, having your marriage collapse is rough, so it's important to find good Christian support for divorce when you're dealing with everything.
 One really good organization that provides such services is DivorceCare.
 They offer seminars and support groups, and you can look for a chapter in your area at their website.
-You can also find more information on helping you deal with your divorce in the following articles:

 Should You Be Married For Life